lkodinsson/MARS/Advanced/AncestryAbilities.md

 **Point Cost:** 3

-While taking a long rest, the creature recovers 2 health instead of 1.
+After taking a long rest, the creature recovers 2 health instead of 1.

 ## Stability